Pearly Whites Dental CAre

 • Severe Pain That Doesn’t Go Away — Persistent or intense tooth pain is often a sign of an infection or abscess that won’t go away on its own.
 If over-the-counter pain relievers don’t help, it’s time for an intervention.

-• Sudden Swelling in the Gums, Face, or Jaw — Any unexpected swelling in your mouth or jaw area can be serious.
-It might indicate an infection that could spread throughout your body if ignored.
+• Sudden Swelling in the Gums, Face, or Jaw — Any swelling near your mouth or jaw should be taken seriously.
+It can indicate infection and lead to more serious health risks if not treated quickly.

 • Broken or Cracked Tooth — Even small cracks can grow and worsen quickly.
 Cracked teeth are vulnerable to infection and may require bonding, crowns, root canal procedures, or tooth extractions if not addressed.